asherao/DCS-Walkman/README.md

 ## Tips and Tricks
 - Determine if DCS-Walkman starts shown or hidden by changing the *hideOnLaunch* value on the config file to `true` or `false`
 - You can add and remove songs whenever you like, no DCS restart necessary
-- You can have multiple folders in your `C:\Users\Bailey\Saved Games\DCS\Config\DCS-Walkman` folder.
+- You can have multiple folders in your music folder.
 DCS-Walkman will only play the songs **not** in folders.
 Think of it as changing the CD in your walkman!
 - You can change the folder that DCS-Walkman uses for the songs by changing `local playListDir = (lfs.writedir() ..
 "Config\\DCS-Walkman")` to `local playListDir = [[C:\Users\Bailey\Music\DCSAudio]]` in `Saved Games\DCS\Scripts\Hooks\walkman-hook.lua`, for example
 - You can change the default hotkeys by editing the Config file located in `Saved Games/DCS/Config/DCS-Walkman/DCS-WalkmanConfig.lua`.
 You can also use a 3rd party program like Voice Attack to bind these keys to your HOTAS, controller, buttonbox, VR controller, whatever you like!
   - Stop (Ctrl+Shift+1)